 -unable to run under its own power

--wrecked or partially wrecked or dismantled, or is inoperable and has remained inoperable more than 48 consecutive hours on private property, or is inoperable and has remained inoperable for 30 consecutive days on a public right-of-way
+-wrecked or partially wrecked or dismantled, or is inoperable and has remained inoperable more than 72 consecutive hours on public property, or is inoperable and has remained inoperable for 30 consecutive days on private property

 -located any place visible from a public place or public right-of-way